 Description

-Staircase with closed string, symmetrically turned vase-shaped balusters, plain newels, and simply moulded handrail.
-(Apparently rebuilt to the original design in the early C19).
-Firemark of the Sun Assurance company.
-National Monument Register Photograph
+Inside, the staircase features a closed string, symmetrically turned vase-shaped balusters, plain newels, and a simply moulded handrail.
+This staircase appears to have been rebuilt to its original design in the early 19th century.
+Additionally, there is a firemark of the Sun Assurance company present on the building.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.